-In this tutorial we will show you how to install Slack on Debian 10.
-For those of you who didn’t know, Slack is a Cloud-based software that provides a team collaboration tool and services, founded by Stewart Butterfield.
-Slack offers a lot of IRC-like (Internet Relay Chat) features such as persistent chat room channel organized by topic.
-Slack can be searchable including files, conversation, and people.
+In this tutorial, we will show you how to install Slack on Debian 10.
+For those of you who didn’t know, Slack is a cloud-based software that provides a team collaboration tool and services, founded by Stewart Butterfield.
+Slack offers a lot of IRC-like (Internet Relay Chat) features such as a persistent chat room channel organized by topic.
+Slack can be searchable including files, conversations, and people.

 Install Slack on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 Now we download the latest Slack .deb package:

 Once the download is completed, run the below command to install Slack:

 Now that you have Slack installed on your Debian desktop, you can start it either from the command line by typing

 slack or by clicking on the Slack icon (Activities -> Slack).